Restoration of a Grade II Listed Home

 We achieved the desired result by putting the bedroom in the centre of the room.
 A false wall doubled as as a headboard whilst acting as clever screen, hiding the work area.
 The bespoke desk functions like any other but is decorated in-keeping with the bedroom scheme and enables the couple to hide any references to business at the end of the day.

-We built in new cupboards and redecorated with Cole and Son Fishermen wallpaper, a reminder of the nearby Thames, where our client likes to walk.
+We built in new cupboards and redecorated with Lewis and Wood Fishermen wallpaper, a reminder of the nearby Thames, where our client likes to walk.
 The baskets are an attractive way of holding all the items her busy family and active dog need everyday.

-The little cupboard to the left was built in the space where the boiler had been and is now a coat cupboard.
+The little cupboard to the left was built in a niche in the wall and has become a useful coat cupboard.
 The Delft tiles are from the 16th century and were part of the first dwelling – a farmhouse that was developed by the Georgians and then Victorians to form this quirky property.

 We built a false wall and added panelling to create a separate cloakroom.